mideind/GreynirEngine/doc/index.rst

 *Til að gagnast sem flestum er skjölun Greynis á ensku. - In order to serve the widest possible audience, Greynir's documentation is in English.*

-Greynir is a Python 3.x package for **parsing Icelandic text into** **sentence trees**.
-The trees can then be used to extract information from the text, for instance about people, titles, entities, facts, actions and opinions.
+Greynir is a Python 3.x package for **working with Icelandic text**, including parsing it into **sentence trees**, finding **lemmas**, inflecting **noun phrases**, assigning **part-of-speech tags** and much more.

-Along the way, Greynir tokenizes the text, finds **lemmas** and assigns **part-of-speech (POS) tags** to every word.
+Greynir's sentence trees can *inter alia* be used to extract information from text, for instance about people, titles, entities, facts, actions and opinions.

 .. figure:: _static/GreynirTreeExampleSmall2.png
    :align: center